fonoster/fonos-rtpel7lb/README.md

 This service implement the following the following:

-- [ ] Checks on Consul for registered RTPEngines
+- [ ] Query Consul for registered RTPEngines
 - [ ] Receive NGCP requests and forward those requests to instances of RTPEngine
 - [ ] Load balance NGCP traffic using a round-robin algorithm